Recovering the costs of building the collection system

 TPCC allocates the value of the treatment plant to an area basis using estimates of average treatment plant capacity usage per lot, which applies to all new connections.
 If TPCC was not paid on an area basis when lands originally connected to the District’s system, a redevelopment charge may be due if lands redevelop and increase usage of the sanitary sewer system.

-Find a current schedule of connection charges and the map of the associated CFCC basins here.
+Find the 2023 schedule of connection charges and the map of the associated CFCC basins here.

 Paid Areas Viewer